rspt/l-system/README.md

 # Vanilla starter

-A quick starter using Babel &amp; Browser sync.
+A quick starter using Jade, Sass, Babel & Browser sync.

 ## Commands

--   `npm run build:js`: build JS using Babel
--   `npm run live`: create a live server.
-Serve `app` directory
--   `npm run serve`: live server & auto compilation on change
+Simply run npm start.
+For others commands, please refer to the package.json.